dodyg/practical-aspnetcore/README.md

 * **In Memory Caching (a.k.a local cache) (4)**

   These samples depends on `Microsoft.Extensions.Caching.Memory` library.
-Please add this dependency to your `project.json`.

   * [Caching - Absolute/Sliding expiration](/projects/caching)